Helen Milner: Education

+Academic career

-Since 1986 she was a professor at Columbia University and was between 2001 and 2004 James T. Shotwell Professor of International Relations at Columbia University.
-She moved to Princeton University in 2005, where she served as chair of the Politics department until 2011.
+Since 1986 she was a professor at Columbia University and was between 2001 and 2004 the James T. Shotwell Professor of International Relations at Columbia University.
+She joined Princeton University in 2005, where she served as chair of its Politics department until 2011.

+In 2012-2014, she served as president of the International Political Science Association.

 In 2021-2022, she served as president of the International Studies Association.

-For the moment, she is conducting research on issues related to globalization and development, such as the political economy of foreign aid, the digital divide and the global diffusion of the internet, and the relationship between globalization and environmental policy.
+Currently, she is conducting research on issues related to globalization and development, such as the political economy of foreign aid, the digital divide and the global diffusion of the internet, and the relationship between globalization and environmental policy.